Acrosure/acrosure-java-sdk/README.md

 ## Documents (Java API)

-You can download the document (Java API) directly from Maven Central Repository.
+You can download the document (Java API) directly from Maven Central Repository (https://search.maven.org/ or other mirrors).
 The name will be in a form like this: `acrosure-java-sdk-x.x.x-javadoc.jar`, where `x.x.x` is the version number.

 ## Dependencies